Manjunath2017/csTech/README.md

 # Project description

-* Perform CRUD operation with html controls using MERN stack.
+* Perform CRUD operation with html controls using MERN stack using redux.
 * Use ReactJS validation
 * Create graph and display number of users registering on daly bases